-List or ls command is one of the most frequently used command in Linux.
+The list/ls command is one of the most frequently used commands in Linux.
 In this article, we’ll be discussing a basic list or ls command.

 1. List files using ls with no option

 Without an option, we won’t be able to view details like file types, size, modified date and time, permission and links etc.